 While looking at our custom home plans, you might wonder if a wall could be removed or a mudroom or walk-in pantry added.
 Make a list of the changes and then sit down and discuss modifications with one of our Housing Consultants.

-According to West, “Common house plan changes include upgrading to a 9’ ceiling height, adjusting the size of a dining room to accommodate furniture, and eliminating walls to attain an open concept.”
+Some common house plan changes include upgrading to a 9’ ceiling height, adjusting the size of a dining room to accommodate furniture, and eliminating walls to attain an open concept.

-We’re happy to listen to your ideas about customizing any floor plan.
+We’re happy to listen to your ideas about customizing from our inventory of available plans to fit your lifestyle.
 As long as the structural integrity of the home is not compromised, we can usually make your request happen.

 Fine Line Homes is your custom home builder with the best home plans in Central, PA, Northeast, PA, and Southern New York.
 With over 45 years of building experience in Pennsylvania and New York, we have the expertise to get the job done.